tweag/topiary/docs/book/src/cli/configuration.md

 > by Topiary itself, those look like `~/.cache/topiary/<LANGUAGE>/<GIT_HASH>.so`
 > (or the equivalent for your platform).

-For usage in Nix, a `prefetchLanguages.nix` file provides utilities allowing to transform a Topiary configuration into one where languages have been pre-fetched and pre-compiled in Nix derivations.
+For usage in Nix, a `nix/prefetchLanguages.nix` file provides utilities allowing to transform a Topiary configuration into one where languages have been pre-fetched and pre-compiled in Nix derivations.
 The only caveat is that, for each Git source, the configuration must contain a `nixHash` for that source.
 For instance: